 I am Visiting Scholar at Harvard University’s Weatherhead Center for International Affairs, and the Director of Studies at the Changing Character of War Centre, Senior Research Fellow at Pembroke College, and at the Department of Politics and International Relations, and affiliate at the Latin American Centre, all University of Oxford.
 I am also Research Associate at the Centre on Conflict, Development and Peacebuilding, Graduate Institute Geneva.
 I teach at the University of Oxford, supervise students and and advise governments, international organisations and others on topics related to violent non-state actors, organised crime, conflict and peacebuilding.

 I hold a doctorate from the Department of International Development and at St. Antony’s College, University of Oxford.
 In my doctoral research I analysed arrangements of convenience among violent non-state actors in the borderlands of Colombia, Ecuador and Venezuela and their impact on citizen security.
 As a Drugs, Security and Democracy Fellow, sponsored by the Social Science Research Council and Open Society Foundations, I conducted over one year of extensive fieldwork in Colombia’s crisis-affected borderlands during which I interviewed, among others, ex-combatants, displaced people, military and police officials, drug traffickers, civil society leaders as well as staff of NGOs and of international organisations.
 I was visiting researcher at universities in Colombia, Ecuador and Venezuela.

 I obtained a BA double degree in German-Spanish Studies/International Politics from the University Complutense of Madrid, Spain, and the University of Regensburg, Germany and a MA in International Relations with Distinction from King’s College London’s Department of War Studies.
-I am co-founder of a peace, security and development consulting service and previously worked for UNDP’s Bureau for Crisis Prevention and Recovery, the UN Economic Commission for Latin America and the Caribbean, the German Development Organisation InWEnt (now GIZ) as well as the German Embassy in San José, Costa Rica.
+I worked for UNDP’s Bureau for Crisis Prevention and Recovery, the UN Economic Commission for Latin America and the Caribbean, the German Development Organisation InWEnt (now GIZ) as well as the German Embassy in San José, Costa Rica.
 I have published journal articles, book chapters and policy briefs and have also written blog posts in English, Spanish and German on violent non-state actors, citizen security, transnational organised crime and borderlands.